Dave Scott (triathlete)

-Dave Scott (born January 4, 1954) is a U.S. triathlete and the first six-time Ironman Triathlon Hawaii Champion (1980, 1982, 1983, 1984, 1986, and 1987).
-A progenitor of the sport, in 1993, Scott was the first person ever inducted in the Ironman Hall of Fame.
+Dave Scott (born January 4, 1954) is a U.S. triathlete and the first six-time Ironman World Championship winner (1980, 1982, 1983, 1984, 1986, and 1987).
+A progenitor of the sport, in 1993, Scott was the first person inducted in the Ironman Hall of Fame.
 He is known by the nickname "The Man" for his intense training regimens and his unrelenting race performances that created a record number of wins.

 In 1994, at age 40, he won second place at the Hawaii Ironman World Championship, very nearly winning for a record-breaking seventh time.
 In 1996 at age 42, he returned again to place 5th, running the marathon in 2:45.

 Early life and competition

 Scott grew up in Davis, California.
 By middle school, he played basketball and football.
 He was a water polo player at Davis High School and UC Davis, where he began to focus on swimming.
 Scott competed and twice won the Waikiki Rough Water Swim, part of the Global Open Water Swimming Conference.

 In 1978, US Navy Commander John Collins created the Ironman out of existing races, including the Waikiki Swim.
 Scott heard about the race from a Sports Illustrated article.
 Then, “Collins gave me a flier and said, ‘You ought to do this thing.’
 I looked at it and saw a 2.4-mile swim, 112-mile bike and 26.2-mile run and turned to him and said, ‘That’s a long three days,’” Scott said.
 “That moment planted the seed though.
 To know there were people doing that distance in one day was amazing to me.”
 Scott had already competed in his first triathlon event in San Francisco: a nine-mile bike, four-mile run and 1,500m swim race.
 He won the event; his prize was a turkey.